 • Explanation: Clarify with students that struggle, challenge, and uncertainty are an integral part of learning and that the use of AI tools as a shortcut or workaround to such learning may undermine their goals of becoming informed, critical thinkers.
 Emphasize the value and relevance of the skills and knowledge being taught in the course, and how they are integral to a liberal arts education.

-• Assessing Process: Consider ways to prioritize assessment of the learning process over (only) the end product by implementing low or no-stakes formative assignments to encourage students to build their skills over the semester, and using in-class writing to establish benchmarks.
+• Assessing Process: Consider ways to prioritize assessment of the learning process over (only) the end product by implementing low or no-stakes formative assignments to encourage students to build their skills over the semester, and by using in-class writing to establish benchmarks.

 • Incorporate AI: Consider productive ways to incorporate AI-based tools into your teaching to prepare students for the use of technology in their future personal and professional lives.
 AI writing tools are increasingly impressive in their capabilities, but are still limited — familiarization with them can help encourage critical thinking about digital literacy, sources of evidence, writing style, tone, and what constitutes effective written communication.